OmarElKhatibCS/ComputerVisionProjects/README.md

 # ComputerVisionsProjects
 python scripts for OpenCv , i use in my codes opencv and pyttsx which you can install them using :

-## Follow Instruction to successfly run my Codes
+#### Follow Instruction to successfly run my Codes

-* [Anaconda](anaconda.com/download/) - to download Anaconda wich include JupyterNotebook
+* first of all you need to download Anaconda with python2.7 which run on (Linux-Mac-Windows) [Anaconda](anaconda.com/download/)
+* after successfully install Anaconda , you need to Open your terminal or Cmd depending on which operation system you use.

-then type conda create -n env_name you can change env_name to what ever you want ex :
+* then type conda create -n env_name , you can change env_name to what ever you want ex :
 ```
 conda create -n potato
 ```